About Amazon Investor Relations Corporate governance Documents and charters Guidelines on Significant Corporate Governance Issues

 Priority of Board Duties

-Each Board member will ensure that other existing and planned future commitments, including employment responsibilities and service on the boards of directors of other entities, do not materially interfere with the member's service as a director.
+Each Board member will ensure that other existing and planned future commitments, including employment responsibilities and service on the boards of directors of other entities, do not materially interfere with the member’s service as a director.
+The Board believes that directors who are executive officers of public companies should not serve on more than two public company boards (including the Board of Directors of the Company) at a time, and that other directors should not serve on more than three public company boards (including the Board of Directors of the Company).
+The Nominating and Corporate Governance Committee of the Board may, however, make exceptions to this standard as it deems appropriate and in the interest of the Company’s shareholders.
 Each director is expected to make reasonable efforts to attend Board meetings, meetings of Committees of which such director is a member, and the Annual Meeting of Shareholders.

 back to top